AppleFoundationTurns/Turns/README.md

 ## Conclusion

+Through the development of Turns, we learned valuable lessons in cooperative game design and the implementation of unique gameplay mechanics.
+The project enhanced our skills in Swift programming and game development with SpriteKit.
+We also acquired hands-on experience with multiplayer functionality using Multipeer Connectivity and mastered the MVVM design pattern, which improved our ability to build modular and maintainable codebases.
+Overall, creating Turns was an enriching experience that deepened our understanding of game development and collaborative programming.

 ## Credits

+- Federico Agnello - Coder / Game Designer / Video Editor
 - Giuseppe Damiata - Coder / Game Designer
-- Federico Agnello - Coder / Game Designer / Video Editor
 - Davide Testaverde - Software Engineer
 - Alberto Scannaliato - Coder / Game Designer / Field Researcher
 - Paolosalvatore Piazza - Coder / Field Researcher / Video Editor